MicrosoftDocs/PlayReady/Docs/Overview/playreadyproductios.md

    *  The libraries used by PlayReady.

-   *  The media player sample app for iOS.
+   *  The media player sample application for iOS.

    *  A readme file that contains last minute product information.